In this post, I explain when and how D-Mannose powder works in your body and when it doesn’t work.

 E. coli and D-Mannose

 Apparently, E. coli bacteria that causes 90% of all urinary tract infections, adheres to the sugar (mannose) that is naturally available on your bladder walls.
 Yes, the bacteria have a “sweet tooth”!
 Once they are stuck to the bladder lining, nothing can peel them off.
 That’s why just drinking water is not helpful.
 Therefore, traditionally the next step is to kill those harmful E. coli with antibiotics.

 However, when D-mannose is available in abundance in urine, E. coli will “go” after it and “let go” of your bladder walls.

-As soon as the bacteria are re-attached to the free-floating D-Mannose they are quickly flushed away during urination.
+As soon as the bacteria are re-attached to the free-floating D-Mannose they have quickly flushed away during urination.
 The remainder is killed by your white blood cells and other immune cells.
 Because of the D-Mannose molecule’s ability to circulate throughout the urinary tract, they can even help eliminate E. coli attached to the prostate gland.

 D-Mannose in your body